JCalderan/xebicon2019-spinnaker-handson/part2/exercise2/README.md

 ```
 {
   "type":       // How this artifact is classified.
 Allows for easy distinction
-                // between docker images and debian packages, for example.
+                // between docker images and Debian packages, for example.

   "reference":  // The URI.